matilhaestudio/ionic-kickstart-components/README.md

 # Matilha Comoditize

+Comoditize - A silly word created by us that means 'to make a commodity', turn something into an asset that does not have a process of alteration or an asset that is not different.
+Here is why:

+We believe that the biggest part of an app code should never be coded again.
+We believe that's more than a ctrl+c and ctrl+v.
+We are talking about plug code parts into each other easily, seeing them as commodities.
+We can do that and also keeps the user experience relavant and diferentiated for each distinc project.

-A project based on Ionic Framework that uses components architecture.
+This is a project based on Ionic Framework that uses components architecture.
 This project aims to provide codes for the most common features for mobile and web apps.
+We are currently launching this project and it is not stable at all.

 ##Already done:
 - Ionic side menu mode component